 Are you concerned with keeping your furniture and rugs from fading due to extreme sunlight?
 If so, window tints might be the way to go.
 Tinting windows are ideal for protecting the items in your home from damage from ultraviolet light.

 However, it is best to keep in mind that tinted windows absorb a great deal of sunlight due to their tinted properties.
-This can cause the surface of the window to overheat, which can result in cracks in the windowpane.
-This not only makes them less energy efficient than other window coatings but also can lead to costly repairs.
+This can cause the window’s surface to overheat, resulting in cracks in the windowpane.
+This makes them less energy efficient than other window coatings and can lead to costly repairs.

 Is your main concern with window replacement to lower those high energy bills?
 If so, then Low-E (low-emissivity) coatings could be the answer to your money problems.
 Low-E windows are designed with a layer of thin metal pieces covering the glass surface.
 This coating will prevent heat loss while increasing solar gain.
 As a bonus, they also give you a clear view of the outdoors year-round despite the weather conditions that might be occurring at the time.